jason-h-hu/dataScienceFinalProject/html/README.md

 # Python API

 There's a second server that must be running to serve backend requests.
 It's built on Flask, with routes annotated in the python code itself.
+It will start on port 5000.
 We have an API that interfaces between the backend and frontend, defined as follows:
 - `/journey`: with start, end locations and departure time for the journey (optional: daily departure time, lunchtime preference, dinnertime preference, and hours driven per day)
 - `/restaurants`: for given mealtime and location, gives back list of restaurants